 Adaptive Pixel Density allows applications to scale down the application viewport as GPU resources exceed 85% utilization, and to scale up as they become more available.
+This feature is currently available for Rift development only.

 For CPU-bound applications, this feature has the potential to improve visual quality.